tegbiye/TSForecasting4Portfolio_Management_Optimization/README.md

 ### The objective is to apply time series forecasting to historical financial data to enhance portfolio management strategies.

+# Task 1: Preprocess and Explore the Data

+### Key Insights from Preprocessing and Exploration of the Dataset

+The dataset covers historical financial data for three assets—Vanguard Total Bond Market ETF (BND), S&P 500 ETF (SPY), and Tesla (TSLA)—from July 1, 2015, to July 30, 2025, sourced via YFinance.
+The analysis includes data cleaning (handling multi-index structure, interpolation of missing values, type conversions), computation of daily returns, rolling statistics, outlier detection, stationarity tests (ADF), and risk metrics (VaR and Sharpe Ratio).
+Below, I document the key insights as requested, focusing on TSLA while contextualizing it against BND (low-risk bond ETF) and SPY (moderate-risk market benchmark).
+Insights are derived from the notebook's outputs, including descriptive statistics, visualizations (e.g., rolling mean/std plots), and computed metrics.

 # Project Structure